Miqueas/Logit/README.md

 ¡Lee la versión en español [aquí](README_es.md)!

-# Logger
+# Logit

-Logger is a small utility library for Lua logs that you can easily integrate into your projects.
+An small utility library for Lua logs that you can easily integrate into your projects.
 Here a small example:

 ```lua